Five structural costs are eroding your loyalty program economics. Each one is fixable.

 How quickly can we see cost reduction results?

 Phase 1 (one high-value use case) runs 8-12 weeks.
-DEFACTO saw promo cost drop from ~20% to ~7% within the first quarter.
-YATA cut marketing cost 40% within six months.
+In production, promotional cost has dropped from roughly 20% to about 7% of revenue within a quarter, and marketing cost has fallen by around 40% within six months.

 Identify which of the five cost categories is your biggest leak.
 Start there.